Cannabis health effects

 • Difficulty reacting to signals and sounds on the road

-• THC can also be passed from a mother to her baby through breast milk, further impacting a child’s healthy development.
+• THC can also be passed from a mother to her baby through breast milk.
+This further impacts a child’s healthy development.

 Unsafe for youth